 Recently, the Department of Veterans Affairs, or VA, made a strategic investment in cognitive computing by forming a joint venture with the Department of Energy to develop healthcare data analytics, machine learning and artificial intelligence, or AI.
 In broad terms, the VA is using cognitive computing to improve patient outcomes and support population health management.
 What is meant by cognitive computing and how will it improve health outcomes?

-Generally speaking, cprocessing to mimic the workings of the human brain.
-The goal of cognitive computing is to creaognitive computing involves self-learning systems that use data mining, pattern recognition and natural language te automated information technology, or IT, systems that are capable of solving problems without requiring human assistance.
+Generally speaking, cognitive computing involves self-learning systems that use data mining, pattern recognition and natural language processing to mimic the workings of the human brain.
+The goal of cognitive computing is to create automated information technology, or IT, systems that are capable of solving problems without requiring human assistance.

 It is the last part of that statement that may make executives, clinicians and coders anxious—and for good reason.
 After all, no one likes the idea of being replaced by a machine.
 Many healthcare professionals are certainly right to be guarded when vendors claim that data has great potential to create a more personal, automated, value-focused and productive healthcare system, while also potentially reducing the head count.